krovs/oscp-notes/docs/18_ad_enum.md

 Get-NetComputer
 Get-NetComputer | select operatingsystem,dnshostname

-# find local admin access under current user
+# find local admin access for the current user
 Find-LocalAdminAccess
 # see who is logged on
 Get-NetSession -ComputerName <computer>
-# if fails, use psloggedon.exe, needs Remote Registry active on host
+# if it fails, use psloggedon.exe; needs Remote Registry active on host
 PsLoggedon.exe \\<computer>

-# list spn
+# list SPNs
 Get-NetUser -SPN | select samaccountname,serviceprincipalname
 # or
 setspn -L iis_service